 An older building may not have the same amenities, such as a pool and a workout room.
 However, many of these co-ops and condos are changing to compete with newer buildings.
 You should inquire about the availability of certain items if these are important to you.

-Of course, if it is currently being added, you should ask how the board is funding the improvement.
-They can fund major capital improvements with a special assessment, reserve fund, increasing the regular monthly maintenance or common charges.
+Of course, if being added, you should ask how the board is funding the improvement.
+They can fund significant capital improvements with an individual assessment, reserve funds, increasing the regular monthly maintenance or standard common charges.

 You and your lawyer should review the board minutes as part of the due diligence process.
 Both of you want to check to see if any maintenance issues are cropping up.
 New York’s laws governing corporations require the board to keep the minutes.
 You can review those from the regularly scheduled meetings, typically monthly.